We built Entiretools.com to provide you (All In One) PDF & Website Management Tools to save time and improve your productivity.

 * Keep your operating system updated.
 If you run Windows, keep your anti-virus program current.
 If you have a Mac, make sure you have the most recent version of macOS.

 * Install an anti-spyware program on your computer.
 Spyware is software that secretly tracks what you do online and reports back to a hacker.
 Anti-spyware programs can protect you from spyware, but the best way to protect yourself is to avoid downloading spyware in the first place.

 A worm, also known as a trojan, is an automated computer virus that infects your computer.
 If it succeeds, it takes control of your computer and uses it to send out spam or steal personal data.
 Worms are prevalent.
 They often start spreading themselves by attaching themselves to the software you download.
 Some of these software downloads come from trusted sites, but many come from questionable sites that might be sending you a malware program.

 A Trojan horse is another kind of worm.
 Like a Trojan, it gets into your computer and tricks it into doing something it was never supposed to do.
 Some Trojans are used to spread viruses.
 Others are used for theft, spying, or other malicious purposes.

 Trojan horses often hide within seemingly innocuous programs like games and educational tools.

-There are other kinds of malware, like keyloggers, which spy on your keystrokes.
+Other kinds of malware, like keyloggers, spy on your keystrokes.
 These can be used to steal your identity or to cause harm to your computer.
 They may even take over your computer and hold it hostage until you pay a ransom.